drittich/DnsTube/README.md

 By default the service hosts the web application on your local machine at port 5666.
 If you wish to change this, edit `appsettings.json` accordingly.
 Once the service is running you can launch the interface at http://localhost:5666/ (or whatever port you have chosen).

 After that, you'll need to generate an API Token (preferred) or Key in order to access the API via DnsTube.
-The details for doing that can be found at [Clouflare - Create API token](https://developers.cloudflare.com/fundamentals/api/get-started/create-token/).
+The details for doing that can be found at [Cloudflare - Create API token](https://developers.cloudflare.com/fundamentals/api/get-started/create-token/).
 See the **Getting a Cloudflare API token** section below for a quick walk-through.

 Then, go to the DnsTube settings page and enter your email address and API key or token.
-Go back to the main tab (refresh if necessary) and you should see a table listing your Cloudflare DNS entries.
+Return to the main tab (refresh if necessary); you should now see a table listing your Cloudflare DNS entries.
 Check off the ones you want to dynamically update and the service should take it from there.

 You can use [nslookup](https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/nslookup) to make sure DNS resolution is working correctly, e.g.,
 ```